chandra-chud/CryptoWallet/README.md

 # CryptoWallet
-A digital wallet implemented in Javascript using Blockchain
+A digital wallet implemented in JavaScript using Blockchain

 ## Technologies Used